Williamsjanthony15/Reading-Notes_102/information neeeded/look back notes.md

 1. *** make aliases ******
 1. camelCase - way of writing the name is the way to do it
 1. snake_case - another way of writing.
 THe name is the way to do it

-  power of abstraction.
+1. -- version - what verison of code your at power of abstraction.
   If it is a specific problem, it usually is within that area.